The Clinical Reflection

-this elderly patient had his aortic valve replaced last month. as a result of the open heart surgery, the patient was placed on “sternal precautions.” to prepare for my clinical experience, i read material on the precautions and understood the importance of following all the protocols. the patient was not to reach behind him, stretch to grab something, or use his hands to assist himself out of bed. fortunately, the patient had adls with an occupational therapist. while watching and participating in the therapy, i gained insight into the functional aspects of having sternal precautions. during this time, the occupational therapist also explained the system that is used to classify a patient's assistance level.
+The patient was not to reach behind him, stretch to grab something, or use his hands to assist himself out of bed.
+Fortunately, the patient had adls with an occupational therapist.
+While watching and participating in the therapy, I gained insight into the functional aspects of having sternal precautions.
+During this time, the occupational therapist also explained the system that is used to classify a patient's assistance level.

-when his wife was there i inquired about their story. the wife laughed and said he had fun before they got married; he married in his late thirties. the wife moved from virginia with her family to inhabit the small town in north carolina. it was there that the two met, fell in love and married. they both gave marriage advice saying "marriage is about both the good times and the bad times." while discussing their story i felt tension melt away; this was one of the "bad times.” once again this couple was being stretched and asked to care for one another on an unexpected level.
+The wife moved from Virginia with her family to inhabit the small town in North Carolina.
+It was there that the two met, fell in love and married.
+They both gave marriage advice saying "marriage is about both the good times and the bad times." while discussing their story I felt tension melt away; this was one of the "bad times."
+Once again this couple was being stretched and asked to care for one another on an unexpected level.

 But I feel we have a lot in common ("under the shadow of His wings") and I LOVE education.